bingneef/santa-assessment/README.md

 ## Tests

-Running `rspec spec` will run all the tests and outputs a coverage report to `coverage/index.html`
+Running `yarn rspec spec` or `rspec spec` will run all the tests and outputs a coverage report to `coverage/index.html`

 ## Metrics/code style/other handy commands